conancom/oson-css325/README.md

 # Oson-Music Streaming

-This is a music player webapp, for the CSS 325 class.
+This is a music player webapp made by 3 sophomore students, studying relational databases.

 ## General Info